jonoxyz/lazypay/README.md

 1. After downloading ChromeDriver, extract the archive to obtain the `chromedriver.exe` (Windows), `chromedriver` (macOS) executable.

-2. Save the `chromedriver.exe` or `chromedriver` executable in the same directory as the Python scripts you downloaded and saved from GitHub.
+2. Save the `chromedriver.exe` or `chromedriver` executable in the same directory as the lazypay.py and config.py Python scripts you downloaded and saved from GitHub.

 ## Running the Script